abhiverse01/the-coders-handbook/Becoming an Expert Coder/F. Web Development Essentials.md

       </html>
       ```

 **CSS (Cascading Style Sheets)** is used to control the appearance of HTML elements.
-It defines the layout, colors, fonts, and overall visual style of a web page.
+It defines the layout, colours, fonts, and overall visual style of a web page.

 - **Key Concepts of CSS:**
   - **Selectors:** Selectors are used to target HTML elements.
 Common selectors include element selectors (e.g., `p`), class selectors (e.g., `.classname`), and ID selectors (e.g., `#idname`).